ColaLinN/cs-notes/docs/distributed-systems/04-state-consistency.md

 Take distributed file system as an example, we may need to cache file conent for performance and reducing the overhead.

 - Client cache the file content locally
-- Server cache the file content in memory, so that it doesn't need to read them from disk which taks lots of time.
+- Server cache the file content in memory, so that it doesn't need to read them from disk which takes lots of time.

 ![image-20240518202804098](./04-state-consistency.assets/image-20240518202804098.png)